 - Primary Care Triple P

 Levels of Intervention

 This program is a multilevel program.
-Each level has different number of sessions that can be applied to address different types of behaviors.
+Each level has a different number of sessions that can be applied to address different types of behaviors.
 You can read more about these levels here.

 Level 1: Universal Triple P

-This level of intervention targets everyday behaviour difficulties and it is for all parents interested in promoting their child’s development.
+This level of intervention targets everyday behavior difficulties and it is for all parents interested in promoting their child’s development.
 The purpose is to encourage parents to participate in positive parenting interventions and help them become more confident and self-sufficient.